Aligning throughCulture Renewal

-The essence of the Peer-to-Peer Learning approach supports proactive learning.
+The essence of the Peer-to-Peer Networking approach supports proactive learning.
 The process of self-organized small groups of employees holding discussions about key business topics demonstrates how learning can take place throughout the workplace.
 This group learning from these sessions naturally shapes other processes in the organization.

-The Peer-to-Peer Learning sessions are constructed in such a way to encourage and support personal mastery development.
+The Peer-to-Peer Networking sessions are constructed in such a way to encourage and support personal mastery development.
 These conversations invite participants to deeply reflect upon the personal importance of the topic in a business context.
 This is achieved by telling and reflecting upon personal stories related to these topics.
 Adult learning theory advocates that when this process is put into motion, a very personal connection to the topic is created.
 As a result, participants are exposed to different perspectives from their colleagues at the same time.
 This exposure to a broad spectrum of distinctive perceptions supports each individual in his/her own learning journey.
 In addition, it supports the formation of a more objective view of his/her environment.

 Mental Models are conceptual frameworks which consist of generalizations and assumptions about how individuals understand the world which in turn, affects their behavior.
 Individuals may not even know that these mental models exist or are affecting their behavior on a daily basis.

 The concept of mental models is a deeper paradigm than personal mastery as described above.
 It aims at the very core of the navigator in individuals which helps them to understand his/her world, make sense of it and take action.
 However, this navigator is often not visible to individuals.

 Peer-to-Peer Networking session make this navigator more visible through a two-step process: